I'm excited to work with you!

 Photos must be sent on or before development start date.

 One of my greatest scheduling challenges is that I often end up double or triple booked because of having to push start dates back when photos or materials aren't ready.
 I understand this is often not my client's fault (ie: her photos are late from the photographer, which is beyond her control), but please understand that if we need to push back the original start date, some stages of development will take longer because of having to start you on a week that was already reserved for someone else.

-Step #4: Send Content
+Step #4: Send Page Text

-Email the text to be used on each page of your website
+Email the text to be used on each page of your website.

 Your VedaCMS website editor allows you to add/edit your own page text, but it works out better if I can do the initial insertion and formatting for you.
 If your text won't be ready by your start date, PLEASE work on it while I am completing the first stage of development.